Hitchin Flyover: Background and proposals

+The plan for the flyover was set out in the Network Rail (Hitchin (Cambridge Junction)) Order 2011, which was a Statutory Instrument permitting its construction by Network Rail.
+It was published on 31 March and came into force on 21 April.
+In November 2011, the Department for Transport listed the flyover as an 'existing infrastructure project' in its annual National Infrastructure Plan, and expected that it would continue beyond Control Period 4, and therefore finish after 2014.

+Construction

 Construction was completed in June 2013.
 Original plans were to build the embankment using aggregate trucked in from elsewhere, but eventually it was decided to build up the embankment using chalk taken from the nearby Wilbury Hills, low-lying chalk hills forming part of the Chiltern Hills, from less than 1 mi away, removing the need for lorry movements along public roads.
 The chalk was quarried from just beyond the ancient Icknield Way, which at this point is a public bridlepath between Ickleford and Letchworth Garden City, and the contractor was required to refill and replant the quarry afterwards.
+In order to minimise disruption to the East Coast Main Line, the viaduct section was installed during night-time possessions of the railway, before installing crash decking which allowed work on the viaduct to continue during the day when the line below was active.

 Since the embankment materials were locally sourced it also meant that the new embankment was effectively pre-seeded with poppies.
 This means the entire embankment is covered in red poppies during their flowering season giving the name to the location 'Poppy Bank'.